 Where to Recycle on Campus

-You can recycle all plastic, glass, cardboard materials, and paper just about anywhere on campus.
+You can recycle all plastic (#1–7), glass, cardboard materials, and paper just about anywhere on campus.
 Every academic building has a recycling bin, as do all administrative buildings.
-Be sure to look for the blue bins labeled "Recycling."
+Be sure to look for the bins labeled "Recycling."
 Each residence hall on Main Campus also has a recycling bin.
-Contact your residence assistant to find our where yours is located.
-New cans will also be placed around the Chester campus and law school campuses this fall to promote the single stream recycling process.
+Contact your residence assistant to find out where yours is located.

 What to Recycle on Widener's Campus